amihaiemil/amihaiemil.github.io/about.md

 ---
 My name is Mihai and I am a Java developer with a Bachelor's degree in Computer Science.
 I'm contributing to opensource and writing this blog because I find it a good way of getting rid of the office job routine, learning new things and keeping my knowledge updated.
-I also strongly believe that any company which respects itself and wants to remain relevant should [invest](https://www.amihaiemil.com/2017/11/29/invest-in-a-github-organization.html) in opensource.
+I also strongly believe that any company which wants to remain relevant on the market should [invest](https://www.amihaiemil.com/2017/11/29/invest-in-a-github-organization.html) in opensource.

 I write a new article about once a month on topics concerning mostly Object-Oriented Programming but also Unit and Integration testing, REST apis or CI/CD automations.
 Here are the articles most interesting to read: